Can We Talk About Death? An Open and Relational Vision - available on Amazon !

 filler@godaddy.com

 This is my first attempt at writing a book.
 Essentially, my dissertation has been tweaked into a more interesting format.
-Look for it on Amazon on May 6.

 Are you interested in brief theological snippets about theological concerns or resources?
 Thomas Jay Oord offers 2-3 minute statements on matters that are relevant to life, from a commitment to love.
 Some clips are book reviews or responses to current issues.
 Others are weightier summaries of specific theological concerns.
 Look for Thomas Jay Oord's "ORT Shorts" wherever you access podcasts.